proconsule/NXMilk/README.md

 It uses FFMpeg for audio decoding and ProjectM for the vis.
 The GUI is made with ImGui.

+This project started as a test suite for new audio player for NXMP

 NXMilk is coded by proconsule

 Installation